nabilhayet/Restaurant/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/nabilhayet/Restaurant) ![GitHub forks](https://img.shields.io/github/forks/nabilhayet/Restaurant) ![GitHub followers](https://img.shields.io/github/followers/nabilhayet) ![Bitbucket open issues](https://img.shields.io/bitbucket/issues/nabilhayet/Restaurant)
                                         <h1>:jack_o_lantern: Restaurant :jack_o_lantern: </h1>

-The name of this project is Restaurant.
 This project lets a user or an admin to sign-up and log-in.
 After logged in, a user can make a booking on a particular date at a fixed time by selecting an existing cafe in the system.
 An admin can also log into the system and view the existing cafes.
 Adding or deleting a cafe or a food item option is available to the admin.

 <a href="https://www.youtube.com/watch?v=UWaRqHpO8fU&t=2s">Demo</a>